MATBckh22/MATB-STUDIOS/README.md

 - be clear of what you're writing, consider arranging the order of your content, prioritizing important fundamentals and connect them with more advanced topics later.
     - paraphrase statements in your own words, your notes are a display of you're level of understanding on a topic
 - do fact-checks to prevent misleading or incorrect information, provide reasons when stating your own opinions

+## Rules and Ethics

+**Lastly, MATB strictly follows Github's [Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service) to provide a friendly user experience while respecting the original author's work.** Building on these foundations, every author and developer in MATB has a few guidelines to adhere:

+### When broken, you're banned

+- Resources in the library are **completely free**, do not charge fees for any content in the hub.
+    - However, MATB doesn't limit members outside the hub, MATB doesn't account for any liabilities for any transcations made personally.
+- **Plagarism is banned here**, *minimal paraphrasing is allowed.*
+    - If the author thinks that the text cannot be explained better, quote using `>` and give the proper reference. (academic referencing of any kind is recommended, otherwise clearly state your reference in your own words)
+    - **Do not include problems in academic exams, quizzes, finals that are from your local institute in your notes.
+Tutorials, exercises and projects that your instrutor, lecturer or professor didn't assert it's confidentiality are allowed.**
+    - MATB cannot allow posting links or files with pirated content.
+- **Do not post NSFW, gore, violence, provocative, sexual-hints, insulting or inappropriate content.**
+    - This also includes, but not limited to showing discrimination, harrassment and gaslighting political views and prejudices. **Keep your dank political humor to yourself.**
+- Unsolicited advertising, spamming, trolling, writing nonsensical statements and text flooding are red flags here.
+    - nonsensical statements here are defined as statements that bear not even the slightest sense of grammar, statements that cannot be deciphered by a human.
+- **Do not cheat on tests and exams.** Do not be academically dishonest.
+Do not offer money for doing homework assignments, and vice-versa.
+- Do not publish or include people's private information without their consent.

+### Follow this and you're cool

+- **Respect topics in the same section, double check that you're writing in the right place.**
+- **Write from the perspective of a learner, avoid shortforms, slangs.** You're writing open-source notes that are being shown in public, write and format in your own style but consider that it's human-readable.
+- Feel free to include your social media, but avoid giving out your personal details in the hub.
+- Avoid including your personal feelings and emotional baggage when writing, you don't want your readers to feel that you're passive-aggressively venting.
+    - This includes metaphoring or hinting any kind of conflict, drama, etc.
+- Be as fluent in your writing as possible.
+Writing is a showcase of language.
+Revise and check for any grammatical errors, topics that are incomplete or not explained clearly and more. **If you're planning to edit these sections later, include it in a section from your content page.**

+**In general, apply common sense and be respectful, your main audience is people who are interested but don't have a direction to start.
+You're a guide, not an egotistic show-off.**

 ## Interested in joining the hub?